 Islands to visit

 There are literally endless choices when it comes to islands to visit and it really depends on the amount of time you have, your budget and what you want to do.
-Here I will just cover the islands where it’s possible to stay overnight and where accommodation exists.
-There are plenty of other islands which are seen on day tours from Phuket, Phi Phi and Lanta, generally combined into package tours and day trips offered by companies and hotels.
+In this post, I will just cover the islands where it’s possible to stay overnight and where accommodation exists.
+There are plenty of other islands which can be seen on day tours from Phuket, Phi Phi and Lanta, usually offered by companies and hotels.